1889 Beatrice Cameron stars as Nora Helmer in the U.S. premiere of Henrik Ibsen's groundbreaking drama, A Doll's House at Palmer's Theatre.

 1966 Neil Simon's slightest comedy of the 1960s, The Star-Spangled Girl opens a 261-performance run at the Plymouth Theatre.
 Richard Benjamin and Tony Perkins play roommates alternately in love with and repelled by their pretty but jingoistic neighbor, played by Connie Stevens.

-1980 Crimes of the Heart by Beth Henley, about a reunion of three sisters, opens at the Manhattan Theatre Club tonight.
+1980 Crimes of the Heart by Beth Henley, about a reunion of three sisters, opens Off-Broadway at Manhattan Theatre Club.
 Mary Beth Hurt, Mia Dillon, Julie Nesbitt, and Peter MacNicol are in the cast.
-A film version is released in 1986.
+The following year, the play wins the Pulitzer Prize for Drama and transfers to Broadway.

 2008 Dale Wasserman, who wrote the book for the 1966 Tony Award-winning musical Man of La Mancha, dies of heart failure at age 94.
 Mr. Wasserman also penned the stage version of One Flew Over the Cuckoo's Nest, which was based on the novel by Ken Kesey.